 The initiative has quickly grown momentum and gained early recognition, including being identified as a ‘Top 25 Trailblazer’ in NatWest’s SE100 list which celebrates the UK’s top social enterprises.

 How We Operate

-We have already gratefully received support from hundreds of volunteers across the UK from a wide range of backgrounds and disciplines (some of which featured below).
+We have already gratefully received support from hundreds of volunteers across the UK from a wide and diverse range of backgrounds and disciplines.

-As a not-for-profit social enterprise limited by guarantee, there are no shares or shareholders.
+As a CIC limited by guarantee, there are no shares or shareholders.
 This allows us to take a maintain full focus on making a difference to those in need.